 Located in Hoyt Park, TOSA Pool includes not only a slide to zip down but also open-swim times for adults (check the website).
-Six years ago it opened after an extensive restoration.
+In 2011, it opened after an extensive restoration.
 Throughout the summer, you’ll find fun events for season-pass members, like a luau party, ice-cream-sundae night, movie nights and live music.

 1800 N. Swan Blvd., Wauwatosa